You can click, but you can't hide

-"You can click, but you can't hide" is an advertising campaign run jointly by several international associations, most notably the MPAA (now the MPA) and the GVU, as part of the larger "Respect Copyrights" campaign against peer-to-peer file sharing of motion pictures.
+"You can click, but you can't hide" is an advertising campaign run jointly by several international associations, most notably the Motion Picture Association of America (now the MPA) and the GVU, as part of the larger "Respect Copyrights" campaign against peer-to-peer file sharing of motion pictures.
 The associations have long alleged that Internet file sharing, or maintaining a file sharing tracker, network or search engine, constitutes copyright infringement since the practice hurts their revenues.

-The phrase is an adaptation of the phrase "You can run but you can't hide," a statement attributed to American boxer Joe Louis.
+The phrase is an adaptation of the phrase "You can run but you can't hide", a statement attributed to American boxer Joe Louis.
 The "Illegal Downloading: Inappropriate for all ages" campaign logo is based on the MPAA Rating System logos.

 In addition to a print and billboard campaign, BitTorrent tracker websites closed between October 2004 and May 2005 due to legal action by the associations have replaced their front page with the campaign's logo and an accompanying message: